hwhesselink/homekit-dashboard/README.md

 You now have an empty home page "My Home" and no badges.
 [Populating the dashboard][populateURL] explains how to add entities by assigning areas and labels.
-The [configuration file][configurationUrl] explains how to change the home page name, default background and other settings.
+The [configuration page][configurationUrl] explains how to change the home page name, default background and other settings.

 If you already have entities assigned to areas they should show up in one of the other (non-Home) views, otherwise those views will also be empty.